AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/segmentation/custom-segmentation.md

 Before you use this feature, figure out what touchpoint information you'd like to filter by.
 Remember to use the exact values in your CRM for your record types.
 The setup will filter touchpoints from the top to the bottom of the marketing funnel.

-Step 2 - Log in and locate the Segments feature.
+Step 2 - Log in and locate the [!UICONTROL Segments] feature.

 * Go to [experience.adobe.com/marketo-measure](https://experience.adobe.com/marketo-measure){target="_blank"} and log in
 * Under the [!UICONTROL My Account] tab, select [!UICONTROL Settings]